ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 }
 ```

-You can now run the service by running the following command.
+Now, you can run the service by running the following command.

 ```bash
 $ ballerina run hello_world.bal